Athletics, Recreation and Fitness Center

 Learn more about athletics, recreation and the fitness center as Merrimack reopens.

-Merrimack, in partnership with the other members of both the Northeast Conference (NEC) and Hockey East, is advancing plans for a return to competition beginning with women’s and men’s basketball, and women’s and men’s ice hockey teams this winter.
+Merrimack, in partnership with the other members of both the Northeast Conference (NEC) and Hockey East, is continuing to conduct winter basketball and ice hockey seasons.
 All activity will continue to be consistent with or exceed the policies and guidelines established by Merrimack College, the NEC, Hockey East, the NCAA and the Commonwealth of Massachusetts, including COVID-19 testing up to three (3) times per week for student-athletes while in their competitive seasons.
-Travel will be limited to exclude overnight trips whenever possible and air travel will not be permitted.
+Travel will continue to be limited to exclude overnight trips whenever possible and air travel will not be permitted.

 As announced at the time of the postponement of fall sports (men’s and women’s cross country, field hockey, football, men’s and women’s soccer and women’s volleyball), the NEC Council of Presidents has committed to exploring opportunities to reschedule the competition season to this spring, in alignment with the rescheduled NCAA championships.
-While final determinations about competition have not been made at this point, any student-athlete intending to compete in the Spring semester will need to be registered and enrolled as either a residential or commuter student.
+Any student-athlete intending to compete in the Spring semester will need to be registered and enrolled as either a residential or a commuter student.
 Remote students will not be permitted to participate in athletic activity.

-It is anticipated that spring sport schedules will be modified to include a reduction in non-conference competition and a focus on regional opponents in an effort to limit extended travel.
+It is anticipated that spring sport schedules, as well as the schedules for fall sports competing this spring, will be modified to include a reduction in non-conference competition and a focus on regional opponents in an effort to limit extended travel.
 Overnight trips will be limited to the extent possible and air travel will not be permitted.